jbalatero/my-resume/resume-generic.typ

 *Senior Fullstack Engineer* #h(1fr) #text(gray)[Jan 2022 -- Jun 2023] \
 VebuLabs.com #text(gray)[--- _Remote - El Segundo, CA, USA_]
-- Collaborated with several engineers, i.e. Electronics Engr, Robotics Engr, Mechanical Engr, on a React/Typescript project that I lead to manage a fleet of robots.
+- Led a React/Typescript project, collaborating with various engineers such as Electronics, Robotics, and Mechanical engineers, to oversee the management of a fleet of robots.
-- Internal time tracking tool project using React Typescript, FastAPI, Postgres, & Superset.
+- Spearheaded the development of an internal time tracking tool utilizing React Typescript, FastAPI, Postgres, and Superset.
-- Ordering Menu project using React Typescript for Boba drink vending machine robots
+- Executed a React Typescript project for the creation of an Ordering Menu system tailored for Boba drink vending machine robots.

 *Fullstack Engineer* #h(1fr) #text(gray)[Mar 2020 -- Feb 2022] \
 TravelFreely.com #text(gray)[--- _Remote - Denver, Colorado, USA_]
-- Maintained and Improved TravelFreely.com, a full-stack Credit Card Rewards Tracker platform, using LEMP stack, CodeIgniter & JavaScript.
-It currently has 5/5 ratings 2.2k+ feedbacks in App Store & Google Play.
+- Managed and enhanced TravelFreely.com, a comprehensive Credit Card Rewards Tracker platform, employing the LEMP stack, CodeIgniter, and JavaScript.
+The platform boasts a stellar 5/5 rating with over 2.2k feedbacks on both the App Store and Google Play.

 *Head of Development / Solutions Architect* #h(1fr) #text(gray)[May 2016 -- Mar 2020] \
 OptiDig.com #text(gray)[--- _Remote - Lomma, Sweden_]
+- Managed a remote team of developers, overseeing the efficient development and maintenance of OptiDig's Email and SMS Marketing application.
-- Developed an architecture to increase the throughput of sending millions of emails per hour.
-Using Golang, RabbitMQ, PowerMTA, producer-consumer strategy, I was able to reach 10M/hr from the client's requirement which is 5M/hr.
+- Engineered an architecture aimed at enhancing email throughput, achieving a rate of 10 million emails per hour using Golang, RabbitMQ, PowerMTA, and a producer-consumer strategy, surpassing the client's requirement of 5 million emails per hour.
-- Developed Shopify app using ReactS and Laravel that integrates with an Email Marketing app.
+- Created a Shopify app utilizing ReactJS and Laravel that seamlessly integrates with an Email Marketing app.
-- Developed payment gateway integration using Stripe and Mangopay.
+- Implemented payment gateway integration through Stripe and Mangopay.
-- Implemented email authentication using DKIM, SPF, and DMARC to increase the inbox delivery rate.
+- Implemented email authentication protocols, including DKIM, SPF, and DMARC, to optimize inbox delivery rates.
-- Implemented software architectural patterns such as Clean Architecture, CQRS, DDD (Domain-driven design), MVC, Multitier architecture.
+- Applied various software architectural patterns, such as Clean Architecture, CQRS, DDD (Domain-driven design), MVC, and Multitier architecture.
-- Implemented serverless architecture using AWS Lambda, S3, API Gateway, DynamoDB, Cloudfront, SQS, SNS, and Cloudwatch for an Email and SMS Marketing App.
+- Established a serverless architecture using AWS Lambda, S3, API Gateway, DynamoDB, Cloudfront, SQS, SNS, and Cloudwatch for an Email and SMS Marketing App.

 *Software Engineer* #h(1fr) #text(gray)[Dec 2015 -- May 2016] \
 Visp.net #text(gray)[--- _CGY, Philippines_]
-- Ported a legacy project from PHP to Python from scratch and saw an increase in throughput using the same server hardware specs.
+- Successfully migrated a legacy project from PHP to Python, starting from the ground up, and witnessed a notable increase in throughput while maintaining the same server hardware specifications.

 == SKILLS
 #chiline()